 - a worsening of pain for 1 to 2 days

 Speak to your team about any side effects that you have.
-There are lots of things they can do to help, such as giving you anti sickness medicines for sickness.
+There are lots of things they can do to help, such as giving you anti sickness medicines.